-Goldman Sachs Credit Partners L.P.
-(GSCP), an affiliate of the Goldman Sachs Funds, is one of the lenders under the Company's Revolving Credit Facility, Term Loan Facility and Junior Term Loan Facility.
-GSCP is also a co-lead arranger and joint bookrunner under each of these facilities and is also the syndication agent under the Term Loan Facility and the Junior Term Loan Facility.
+Goldman Sachs Credit Partners L.P. ("GSCP"), an affiliate of Goldman, Sachs & Co. ("Goldman Sachs"), is one of the lenders under the Company's Revolving Credit Facility, Term Loan Facility and Junior Term Loan Facility.
+GSCP is also a colead arranger and joint bookrunner under each of these facilities and is also the syndication agent under the Term Loan Facility and the Junior Term Loan Facility.
 GSCP was also a lender, co-lead arranger, joint bookrunner and syndication agent under the revolving credit facility that we entered into in January 2007.
-The January 2007 revolving credit facility was entered into in connection with the financing of the Goldman Sachs Funds acquisition and, at that time, the Company paid GSCP an \$8.5 million financing fee.
-The January 2007 revolving credit facility was terminated in October 2007 in connection with the Revolving Credit Facility and the Red Man Transaction.
-In conjunction with entering into the Revolving Credit Facility and the Term Loan Facility in October 2007, the Company paid a \$4.9 million financing fee to GSCP.
+The January 2007 revolving credit facility was entered into in connection with the financing of the GS Acquisition and, at that time, the Company paid GSCP an \$8.5 million financing fee.
+The January 2007 revolving credit facility was terminated in October 2007 in connection with the Company's entering into the Revolving Credit Facility and the Red Man Transaction.
+In conjunction with entering into the Revolving Credit Facility in October 2007, the Company paid a \$4.9 million financing fee to GSCP.
 The Company also paid a \$4.4 million fee to GSCP in May 2008 in connection with the Junior Term Loan Facility and a fee of \$0.5 million to GSCP in June 2008 in connection with the \$50 million upsizing of the Company's Revolving Credit Facility.

-NOTE 14 - SUBSEQUENT EVENTS
+NOTE 14 - STOCK SPLIT